stormforger/cli/README.md

 Flags:
       --api-endpoint string   API Endpoint (default "https://api.stormforger.com")
+      --jwt-token string      JWT Token

 Use "forge [command] --help" for more information about a command.
 ```

+## Authentication
+To use the StormForger CLI and access the API you need to authenticate with your personal JWT token and give it to the StormForger CLI.

+### Get your personal JWT token
+Please write to support@stormforger.com to request your token.

+## Configuration
+There are three ways to give your JWT token to the CLI.
+The source of the JWT token is prioritized, means the last option overrides the first option.

+### 1. Configuration File

+Copy the `.stormforger.toml` configuration file either to the root folder of the cli binary or in your `$HOME` directory and fill it with your JWT token

+`cp .stormforger.toml.example $HOME/.stormforger.toml`

+### 2. Environment Variable

+Set the environment variable `STORMFORGER_JWT` to your JWT token to use the StormForger CLI in [Twelve-Factor-App](https://12factor.net/) setups like your CI/CD and Build Pipeline.

+`export STORMFORGER_JWT="your-jwt-token"`

+### 3. Command Line Flag
+Run the StormForger CLI with the

+`--jwt-token "your-jwt-token"`

+flag.

 ## Release